louisejones101/Radstone-livery-stables-Milestone1/README.md

 <br>

-# Page Features
+## Page Features

 The website consists of a three accessible pages (home, facilities, contact) and a seperate thank you page that appears after the user has submitted a message via the contact form.

 All pages contain a navigation bar with a menu and text logo and a footer containing links to the social media icons and copyright text.
+All the buttons on the site become hightlighted in a slightly lighter colour when the user hovers over the button to encourage them to click.

 <br>

-## Logo and navigation menu
+### Logo and navigation menu

 The logo contains the business name in their brand colours which acts as a link to the home page when clicked.
 The navigation menu is a linear structure across the top of the page.
 The active page is hightlighted in bold text and in a different colour to the other links.